trevex/golem_examples/README.md

 ```
 http://127.0.0.1:8080/example_name.html
 ```
-To run the session example gorilla/sessions needs to be available in your GOPATH, so go get it first.
+To run the session example gorilla/sessions needs to be available in your GOPATH, so `go get` it first.

+To run the custom protocol example v2/mgo/bson needs to be available in your GOPATH, so `go get` it first.

 Note
 --------------------------